SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.filter.standard/README.md

  4. you want to generate an accumulating meter reading property out of another property
  5. you'd like to downsample high-frequency datum into lower-frequency averages
  6. you'd like to toggle operational modes based on datum properties
+ 7. you need to combine the properties from multiple sources into a new source

 # Install